-This training is being sponsored by Dominican University.
+This training is co-sponsored by ASTTI and Dominican University.

 We are pleased to be offering a two year advanced certification in Analytic Somatic Psychotherapy in cooperation with Dominican University.
 Continuing Education Units will be available to those licensed professionals requesting them.

 Dates: September 2017 through July, 2018 and Sept.
 2018 through July 2019.
 One weekend per month except August and December.
 Weekend schedule to be announced.

 Cost: The first year (10 weekends) is $3600.
 Payment plans are available.
 Please go to the Registration site to arrange payment and register for the training.

 The certification program is open to mental health practitioners including licensed therapists, social workers, psychologists, registered interns, Associates, Counseling Psychology MS students and Trainees, and other licensed mental health providers.
 Participants will gain the competency needed to incorporate somatic concepts and techniques into their work with clients.

 The training will be conducted in two (2) one year segments.
 The first year will provide participants with a Basic Certification in Analytic/Somatic Therapy.
 The second year will provide an Advanced Certification.
 Certification will be provided by the Institute with CE credits provided by the University.
 The first year training will include 160 hours of training conducted over ten (10) weekends spread out over the calendar year.
 One weekend training will be conducted each month except for December and August.